Solariums and tanning

 After nearly a decade of campaigning led by Cancer Councils across Australia, commercial solarium units were banned on 1 January 2015.
 Campaigning featured Clare Oliver's powerful message No Tan is Worth Dying For.
 Today it is illegal to operate a commercial solarium anywhere in Australia.

-There is no such thing as a safe tan – whether from the sun or a solarium.
+There is no such thing as a safe tan – whether from the sun, a solarium or a collarium.
 Tanning is a sign your skin cells are in trauma.

 Even if a suntan fades, the damage remains.
 The more you tan your skin, the greater your risk of skin cancer.
 If you really want to change your skin tone, try a fake tan as this will not put you at risk of skin cancer.
 Remember, fake tan won’t protect your skin from UV radiation so sun protection will still be needed.